rcheuk/csv-importer-api/README.md

-# node-js-getting-started
+# CSV Importer API

 A barebones Node.js app using [Express 4](http://expressjs.com/).

-This application supports the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.
+This application was built using the Getting Started with NodeJS on Heroku repository.

+## Developer Notes

+Hosted on Heroku, it serves as the rest endpoint for the front end [CSV Importer](http://github.com/rcheuk/csv-importer/).

 ## Running Locally